drattari/drattari-web/index.md

 Hopefully, we managed to get off to a good start.✅

+Another problem arose due to a lack of communication which caused each of us to think of our own mini-games on our own, which meant that we had no idea how to group the mini-games together.
+We eventually revamped our project management to make it easier for us to add each mini-game to the project, but nothing concrete has been implemented yet.

 ### Solutions to those problems

 With time to get used to Unity and game development, we were able to sort through everything the internet had to offer.

+Since none of us were familiar with Unity before we started **Drattari** and none of us had been involved in such a large programming project before, it was normal to organise the project less efficiently.
+We have obviously learned from this mistake, and we will definitely work hand in hand from now on.